-Submissions are open for Felis Futura: An Anthology of Future Cats (working title) from Manawaker Studio, edited by CB Droege.
+Submissions are now closed for Felis Futura: An Anthology of Future Cats (working title) from Manawaker Studio, edited by CB Droege.

 Felis Futura is an anthology focused on stories about the future which feature cats.
 This volume will contain stories, poetry, and visual art.

 Submitted works should be of any genre, as long as the work depicts a world that is noticeably in the future.
 Hard and Soft Sci-fi, (Post-)apocalyptic, Solarpunk, Slipstream, Fantasy, Magical Realism, Alternate (future) History, Supernatural, Retro-futurism etc. are all fine names for genres that often take place in the future, but your story doesn’t have to fit into one of those.
 In fact, if it manages to miss all of those labels, we may be even more interested to see it (unless it thus falls into what we specifically don’t want (see next paragraph)).
 All works must also prominently feature at least one cat.
 It does not have to be a cat of the genus Felis.
 Other members of the cat family are also acceptable, as are non-biological cats, metaphorical cats, robots with the acronym K.A.A.T., and so on.